E-commerce

 5. It makes decisions more reliable.

-In other words: CRO is important because it impacts performance, understanding, and company discipline at the same time.
+In other words: CRO matters because it acts on performance, understanding, and the company’s discipline at the same time.

-Presented this way, it no longer appears as an isolated “marketing project” and becomes a shared topic across acquisition, product, support, operations, and leadership.
-It is a true management issue.
+Presented this way, it stops looking like an isolated “marketing project” and becomes a shared topic across acquisition, product, support, operations, and leadership.
+It is a real management issue.

 Summary, sources and FAQ